QuentinUhl/graymatter_swissknife/README.md

 `bvals_path`: The path to the b-values file corresponding to the DWI data, in ms/µm².
 B-values specify the strength and timing of diffusion sensitization gradients for each volume in the DWI data.

-`td_path`: The path to the diffusion time (td) file, also known as Δ, in ms. This file provides information about the diffusion time for each volume in the DWI data.
-The diffusion time is the time between the two gradient pulses.
+`td_path`: The path to the diffusion time (td) / Δ file, in ms. This file provides information about Δ for each volume in the DWI data. Δ is the time at the beginning of the second gradient pulse.

+`small_delta` (float): The value of δ in your protocol, in ms. δ is the duration of a gradient pulse.
+A future update will allow multiple δ in the protocol.

 `lowb_noisemap_path`: The path to the noisemap calculated using only the small b-values (b < 2 ms/µm²) and Marchenko-Pastur principal component analysis (MP-PCA) denoising.
 This noisemap is used to calculate the signal-to-noise ratio (SNR) of the data.

 `out_path`: The folder where the estimated parameters will be saved as output.

+**Additional options:**

+`mask_path`: The mask path, if the analysis concerns a specific portion of the DWI images.
+The mask can be in 3 dimensions, or must be able to be squeezed in only 3 dimensions.

+`fixed_parameters`: Allows to fix some parameters of the model if not set to None.
+Tuple of fixed parameters for the model.
+The tuple must have the same length as the number of parameters of the model (without noise correction).
+Example of use: Fix Di to 2.0µm²/ms and De to 1.0µm²/ms in the NEXI model by specifying fixed_parameters=(None, 2.0 , 1.0, None)

+`n_cores`: Number of cores to use for the parallelization.
+If -1, all available cores are used.
+The default is -1.

+`debug`: Debug mode.
+The default is False.

 ### Gray Matter microstructure models description from the Generalized Exchange Model